Best Business Schools for Environmentalists (2022)

 What triggered the collapses in Volkswagen’s sales and market capitalization in 2015 didn’t resemble all the injuries and lives lost due to fuel tanks mounted behind rear bumpers, as with the Pinto and the similar Mercury Bobcat.
 Nor was it anything like Ford’s shocking cost-benefit analysis arguing against the automaker’s recalling and repairing hundreds of thousands of fuel tanks.
 Detailed in the infamous “Pinto memo,” that study ruthlessly concluded the $11 per-car repair cost would far exceed the $49.5 million borne by the automaker to pay for the estimated 360 wrongful death and personal injury verdicts and settlements each year.

 Instead, Volkswagen’s scandal blew up primarily because of an environmental sustainability issue.
 VW had intentionally programmed diesel engines with software that would only activate emission control systems during lab tests, but never during driving.
 Volkswagen deployed this software in about 11 million cars worldwide.
-Each car had been emitting roughly forty times the pollutants detected during lab testing.
+As a result, each car emitted roughly forty times the pollutants detected during lab testing.

 The consequences suffered by Volkswagen were indeed staggering.
 The stock price fell by about a third immediately following news that regulators around the globe had launched investigations.
 Sales plummeted by 25 percent in the United States.
-And as of January 2018, VW had already paid $30 billion in fines, criminal penalties, and costs.
+And as of March 2022, VW had already paid over $34 billion in fines, criminal penalties, and costs.
 One executive received a seven-year prison sentence in the United States.

 The Corporate Knights Better World MBA Ranking